Digimon Story: Time Stranger Reveals New Combat Systems

 Editor’s Take

-Digimon Story: Time Stranger is shaping up to be one of the strongest entries in the series to date—which says a lot considering how well Cyber Sleuth was received.
-Once again, Bandai Namco brings back composer Masafumi Takada and artist Suzuhito Yasuda, two key creatives who helped define the tone and aesthetic of the last two titles.
+Digimon Story: Time Stranger is shaping up to be one of the strongest entries in the series to date, which says a lot considering how well Cyber Sleuth was received.
+Bandai Namco once again brings back composer Masafumi Takada and artist Suzuhito Yasuda, two key creatives who helped define the tone and aesthetic of the last two titles.

 Source: Information via Playstation.Blog